Research Group

 The Hebrew University of Jerusalem

-David is a professor in the Department of Comparative Religion at The Hebrew University of Jerusalem.
+Philip is a professor in the School of Education at The Hebrew University of Jerusalem.